Latest News

 Apple sued by US group over Congo conflict minerals

-Apple has denied the allegations, but a U.S. advocacy group filed a suit in Washington.
-The lawsuit accuses Apple of using minerals that are linked to human rights violations and conflict in the Democratic Republic of Congo (DRC) and Rwanda.
-International Rights Advocates, a group based in the United States, has sued Apple, Tesla and other tech companies over cobalt sourcing.
-However, U.S. court dismissed this case last year.
+Apple has denied the allegations, but a U.S. advocacy group filed a suit in Washington claiming that the iPhone maker uses minerals from the Democratic Republic of Congo or Rwanda.
+International Rights Advocates, a group based in the United States, filed a lawsuit last year against Apple, Tesla and other tech companies for cobalt sourcing.
+However, U.S. court dismissed it.
 In December, French prosecutors dropped Congo's conflict mineral case against Apple subsidiaries citing a lack of evidence.
 An investigation is ongoing in Belgium into a criminal complaint related to this issue.
-Apple has denied all wrongdoing as a response to Congo's suits, saying that it had ordered its suppliers to stop sourcing material from Congo and Rwanda.
-Apple did not respond immediately to requests for comments on the latest complaint.
+Apple has denied any wrongdoing as a response to Congo's suits, stating that it had ordered its suppliers to stop sourcing material from Congo and Rwanda.

 In a complaint filed Tuesday at the Superior Court of the District of Columbia, IRAdvocates - a Washington nonprofit that uses litigation to curb rights abuses - said that Apple's supplier chain still contains cobalt and tantalum, which are linked to forced and child labour, as well as to armed groups from Congo and Rwanda.